Community Wellbeing Grants

-The Community Wellbeing grants stream supports projects which address local issues; promote social justice; enhance wellbeing; strengthen the sustainability and capacity of Inner West Community and foster inclusion and social connection.
+The Community Wellbeing grants stream supports projects which address local issues; promote social justice; enhance wellbeing; strengthen the sustainability and capacity of Inner West Community and foster inclusion, equity and social connection.

 The objectives of the Community Wellbeing Grants Program is to: